 Tucked up high in the northwest corner of the Great Southern region, Frankland River is a productive farming area, bound by rolling hills and natural bushland coloured by native wildflowers.
 It’s the most northerly of the Great Southern sub-regions and the furthest inland, producing great climatic conditions for growing Shiraz, Riesling and Cabernet Sauvignon.
 Altitude ranges between 200 and 300 metres.

-The highly productive fine gravelly marri loam soils are derived from granite or gneiss outcrops, typically rich, red in colour and uniform in depth.
-The climate is Mediterranean with dominant winter spring rainfall.
-A unique feature is a sea breeze, which finds its way inland and cools the late afternoon temperature creating a long slow ripening season.
+Frankland River’s highly productive fine, gravelly marri loam soils are derived from granite or gneiss outcrops, typically rich, red in colour and uniform in depth.
+The climate is Mediterranean with dominant winter and spring rainfall.
+Despite Frankland River’s distance from the coast, the typography of the land encourages a sea breeze, which finds its way inland and cools the late afternoon temperature creating a long, slow ripening season.

 Singlefile crafts its Clément V red (GSM) blend, its Shiraz and Cabernet Sauvignon from the highly regarded Riversdale Vineyard in Frankland River.